faridsh69/Laravel-CMS/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-This Laravel package that you should just define an array in each model then every thing will be ready and ofcourse you can change as much as you want.
+This is a Laravel package that is very easy to developer. you should just define an array in each model about what you want from this software, then every thing will be ready also you can change everything as you need.

-This array in model make the way easy for automatic create
+Automatic generate:
 	migrations,
 	seeders,
 	factory,